SymQuest Blog

 Educate Employees Regularly

-Password Mistakes to Avoid
+4 Common Password Mistakes to Avoid

-Along with implementing the above best practices, it’s important to avoid some of the common password mistakes that many employees make.
+Along with implementing the above password best practices, it’s important to avoid some of the common password mistakes that many employees make.

 1. Don't Use Common Words or Numbers